 Does Perineal Massage During Pushing Work?

 My feelings and anecdotes aside, however, the research does not support the practice of perineal massage during pushing.
+It’s one of the mistakes that doesn’t actually prevent tearing.

 “Perineal massage in the second stage of labour did not have any effect on the likelihood of an intact perineum, perineal trauma, pain, or subsequent sexual, urinary or faecal outcomes, but was not harmful.”
 (SOURCE)